MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

    :::image type="content" source="media/remove.png" alt-text="Screenshot showing how to remove saved email from CRM.":::

-    The email is deleted from Dynamics 365 and a confirmation message is displayed.
+    This step deletes the email from Dynamics 365 and a confirmation message is displayed.